emqx/eip/active/0044-backup-encryption.md

   the check when the archive says it is old" is defeated by an attacker labeling a crafted archive as old.
 The requirement is a node policy, and the archive version never relaxes it.
+* **Passing the create key in the request body.** A body field would rely on key-name based redaction in the audit log, so it would either leak or require adding a common name such as `key` to the global sensitive-key list, which over-redacts unrelated configuration.
+An `x-encryption-key` header uses the separate sensitive-header list, which is the correct tool for a per-request secret.
 * **Plain, non-authenticated encryption.** Encryption without an authentication tag gives confidentiality but not tamper detection, so it would still need a separate MAC.
 AEAD provides both and avoids a second primitive.